gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-15-AI-Image-Detection-More-Robust-Than-You-Think.md

 This narrative is everywhere.
 But is it actually true?

+### Major Research Says Detection Works (In Theory)

+Recent papers show promising results:

+- **[Detecting Diffusion Models (CVPR 2023)](https://arxiv.org/abs/2211.09295)** - Frequency analysis detects diffusion-generated images with >90% accuracy
+- **[GenImage Benchmark (2023)](https://github.com/GenImage-Dataset/GenImage)** - Multi-generator dataset showing detectors work across Stable Diffusion, DALL-E, Midjourney
+- **[LGrad (CVPR 2023)](https://openaccess.thecvf.com/content/CVPR2023/html/Tan_Learning_on_Gradients_Generalized_Artifacts_Representation_for_GAN-Generated_Images_Detection_CVPR_2023_paper.html)** - Gradient-based features generalize across GAN architectures
+- **[Preprocessing Detection (Gragnaniello et al.)](https://arxiv.org/abs/2104.02632)** - Shows FFT can detect synthetic images despite compression

+**The problem:** Most papers test on pristine images.
+When they mention "robustness," they often test on *different datasets*, not *degraded conditions*.

+### Why I Built This Myself

+I wanted to answer a simple question: **Do these methods actually survive JPEG compression and social media resizing?**

+Not just theoretically—I wanted to see it with real numbers, real degradation, and code anyone could run.
+Most papers don't show what happens when you apply JPEG Q=75 (typical web quality) or resize to half-resolution (typical social media).

-I built an experiment to test three popular detection methods—gradient features, frequency analysis, and a simple CNN—under realistic conditions: JPEG compression and social media-style resizing.
+So I built an experiment to test three popular detection methods—gradient features, frequency analysis, and a simple CNN—under realistic conditions.
 The results surprised me.

 **Detection methods are significantly more robust than the skeptics claim.**

 This post cuts through the hype with experiments and code.
 We'll implement three detection approaches, test them on real data, and see what actually survives real-world conditions like JPEG compression and resizing.

 ---